jcirizar/expect-middleware/README.md

 # expect-middleware

 TODO:

-- Add Typescript
-- Do error better.
-- Make project better.
+- Test it right.
-- Finish it
+- Finish it.